Environment

 Chemicals

 Circular Pet, Co.
-Ltd. ("CPET"), a joint venture established by our Basic Materials Business Unit, together with Veolia Japan K.K. and Seven & i Holdings Co., Ltd., is building a new PET bottle recycling plant (recycled PET resin production capacity: approx. 25,000 tons per year) in Tsuyama City, Okayama Prefecture, that is scheduled to begin operation in spring 2024.
-CPET produces and sells 100% recycled PET from used PET bottles in Japan.
-Thanks to Veolia's technology and operational know-how, even relatively low-grade used PET bottles with caps and labels can be processed 100% without mixing with clean used PET bottles without caps and labels, making CPET the only company capable of producing recycled PET that can be used for beverage applications, which is a key feature of CPET.
+Ltd. ("CPET"), a joint venture established by our Basic Materials Business Unit, together with Veolia Japan K.K. and Seven & i Holdings Co., Ltd., is building a new PET bottle recycling plant (recycled PET pellets production capacity: approx. 25,000 tons per year) in Tsuyama City, Okayama Prefecture, which has been in commercial operation since June 2024.
+CPET produces and sells 100% recycled PET pellets from used PET bottles in Japan.
+Thanks to Veolia's technology and operational know-how, even relatively low-grade used PET bottles with caps and labels can be processed 100% without mixing with clean used PET bottles without caps and labels, making CPET the only company capable of producing recycled PET pellets that can be used for beverage applications, which is a key feature of CPET.
 Starting with this project and initiative, we will contribute to the establishment of a circular economy by investigating and promoting similar projects to help solve waste plastic problems in Japan and overseas.

-Furthermore, the Performance Materials Business Unit has established a recycling value chain at its subsidiary Mitsui Bussan Packaging Co., Ltd., from the collection of recovered paper to the sale of recycled paper and the sale of packaging materials made from recycled paper, such as corrugated cardboard.
-The reuse of recovered paper reduces the use of new wood resources.
-Recovered paper has long been recycled, but as the volume of recovered paper is decreasing, attention has shifted to the recycling of difficult-to-process recovered paper, such as waterproof paper and thermal paper, which is currently disposed of by incineration.
-Due to the great need for collecting difficult-to-process recovered paper, Mitsui Bussan Packaging is working to verify the recycling of such paper back into raw materials.
+Furthermore, the Performance Materials Business Unit has established a recycling value chain at its subsidiary Mitsui Bussan Packaging Co., Ltd., from the collection of wastepaper to the sale of recycled paper and the sale of packaging materials made from recycled fiber, such as corrugated cardboard.
+The continuous use of wastepaper reduces the consumption of virgin wood resources.
+Wastepaper has been recycled, but as the volume of wastepaper is decreasing, we are paying attention to the recycling of difficult-to-process recycled fiber, such as waterproof paper and thermal paper, which is currently disposed of by incineration.
+Due to the high demand of collecting difficult-to-process recycled fiber, Mitsui Bussan Packaging is verifying the recycling of such paper as raw materials.
+In October 2023, we established Mitsui Bussan First One Mile Co., Ltd. as a joint venture of Mitsui Bussan Packaging Co., Ltd. and Miyazaki Co., Ltd., providing integrated management services for waste-resources including wastepaper.

 Iron & Steel Products